oqolarte/oblong/content/project/site.md

 ### Using Hugo

-Great Hugo tutorials abound online, in blog post and video formats.
+Great Hugo tutorials abound online, in blog posts and video formats.
 Some target new users;
 some have specific use cases in mind.

 However, like most tutorials online, they get outdated quickly.
-Sooner or later, reading the official documentation becomes necessary, as one can assume that it's updated.
+Sooner or later, reading the official documentation becomes necessary, as one can safely assume that it's updated.

 As with everything else, it's important to be patient and willing to read the manual.
 In case you're stuck, you can also ask the community.